InsertDisc/pattrmm/README.md

 When to run:

-    I've tried my best to optimize how PATTRMM runs, meaning, you can run it on a daily basis.
+    I've tried my best to optimize how PATTRMM runs, meaning, you can run it on a daily basis using whatever scheduling service your OS utilizes.
 After the initial full cycle, only new entries in Plex will get detailed searches.
 Any series that are not considered a returning series will not be updated upon following runs.
 Any series that loses it's 'Returning Series' status will be updated accordingly and removed from further searches.
 This greatly speeds up the process of daily executions.